zopefoundation/Zope/zdgbook/source/GettingStarted.rst

 All build related files can be added inside `poll_build` directory.
 The main Python package can be added inside `poll.main` directory.
-The ``poll`` will be a a namespace package created using the functionality provided by `pkg_resources` module included in setuptools.
+We can make the ``poll``, a namespace package using the functionality provided by `pkg_resources` module included in setuptools.

 Bootstraping the Build
 ======================